-Documentaries shown in class form an integral part of the course material and will be covered by the test and exam.
+Any documentaries shown in class form an integral part of the course material.
+The test and exam will require you to incorporate the knowledge gained from documentaries into your answers.

 E-mail /Online Communication

 E-mail communication is for providing short answers to any clarification questions regarding the course content and/or organization and should be directed to your TA.
 Your emails will be responded within 2 days.
 If you require help with course material, please use tutorial time to bring up these questions or arrange to see me or your TA during office hours.
 Please check Blackboard regularly for course announcements.